KevinBatdorf/tailwind-custom-cdn/README.md

 ##
 **Question:** Can others use my config file?

-**Answer:** Yes, so just keep that in mind and don't include anything considered sensitive data in your config file.
-I can delete the config file if needed but won't be able to prune the entire git history.
+**Answer:** The repo needs to be public, so yes.
+If you're using this you should be aware of that and not include anything sensitive in your config.

 ##
 **Question:** Is the cache working?